 Content Area 4: Woman Holding a Balance, Johannes Vermeer

 This painting was part of the show Vermeer and the Masters of Genre Painting: Inspiration and Rivalry at the National Gallery of Art and really THE reason I was in D.C.
 The whole show was fantastic (Vermeer is my favorite artist) but it was especially rewarding to see Woman Holding a Balance because it was not on display when I was in D.C. this past summer.

-Ok so you can argue I didn’t see “the” jade cong from the 250 but with Prehistoric art I am less picky.
+Ok so you can argue I didn’t see “the official” jade cong from the 250 but I am less picky when it comes to prehistoric art.
 Here is a collection of jade congs from the Freer-Sackler Galleries.
 This museum was such an unexpected delight, I am definitely warming up to Asian art now that I teach AP World History.